Claude Arrieu: Career

-She wrote music in all styles, composing works of "pure music" as well as music for theatre, film, radio, and music hall, contributing her own voice to every situation, dramatic or comic, with a particular taste for rhythm and imagery.
-Her musical gift is typified by its ease of flow and elegance of structure.
-Vivacity, clarity of expression, and a natural feel for melody are her hallmarks.
+She wrote music in all styles, composing works of absolute music as well as music for theatre, film, radio, and music hall.
+Wise Music Classical describes her music as exhibiting "a sound with ease of flow and elegance of structure" and "vivacity, clarity of expression and a natural feel for melody."

-Arrieu composed concertos for piano (1932), two pianos (1934), two concertos for violin (1938 and 1949), for flute (1946), trumpet and strings (1965).
+Arrieu composed concertos for piano (1932), two pianos (1934), violin (1938 and 1949), flute (1946), and trumpet and strings (1965).
 She also wrote Petite suite en cinq parties (1945), Concerto for wind quintet and strings (1962), Suite funambulesque ("Tightrope Walker's Suite") (1961), and Variations for classical strings (1970).

-Among her important chamber music compositions are her Trio for Woodwinds (1936), Sonatina for two violins (1937), and Clarinet Quartet (1964).
-Her Sonatine for flute and piano (1946) made a big impression at its first radio performance in 1944 performed by flutist Jean-Pierre Rampal and pianist H. Moyens.
+Among her chamber music compositions are her Trio for woodwinds (1936), Sonatina for two violins (1937), and Clarinet quartet (1964).
+Her Sonatine for flute and piano (1946) was first performed for the radio in 1944 by flutist Jean-Pierre Rampal and pianist H. Moyens.

-Although Arrieu's instrumental works strongly contributed to her legacy, it is vocal music that distinguishes her career.
-Voice inspired her to set many poems to music, including those by Joachim du Bellay, Louise Levêque de Vilmorin, Louis Aragon, Jean Cocteau, Jean Tardieu, Stéphane Mallarmé, and Paul Éluard.
-Examples include Chansons bas for voice and piano based on poems by Mallarmé (1937); Candide, radio music on texts by Jean Tardieu based on Voltaire; and À la Libération, cantata of seven poems on love in war, on poems by Paul Éluard.
+Arrieu set many poems to music, including those by Joachim du Bellay, Louise Lévêque de Vilmorin, Louis Aragon, Jean Cocteau, Jean Tardieu, Stéphane Mallarmé, and Paul Éluard.
+Examples include Chansons bas for voice and piano, based on poems by Mallarmé (1937); Candide, radio music on texts by Jean Tardieu based on Voltaire; and À la Libération, cantata of seven poems on love in war, on poems by Paul Éluard.

 Her first opéra bouffe, Cadet Roussel with a libretto by André de la Tourasse after Jean Limozin, was presented at the Opéra de Marseille on 2 October 1953.
 In 1960, La Princesse de Babylone, an opéra bouffe after the work of Voltaire adapted by Pierre Dominica, was praised for its lyrical originality and spectacle.

-Noteworthy film scores include: Les Gueux au paradis (1946), Crèvecoeur (1955), Niok l'éléphant (1957), Marchands de rien (1958), Le Tombeur (1958), and Julie Charles (for television, 1974).
+Her noteworthy film scores include: Les Gueux au paradis (1946), Crèvecoeur (1955), Niok l'éléphant (1957), Marchands de rien (1958), Le Tombeur (1958), and Julie Charles (for television, 1974).

-Pierre Schaeffer wrote: "Claude Arrieu is part of her time by virtue of a presence, an instinct of efficiency, a bold fidelity.
-Whatever the means, concertos or songs, music for official events, concerts for the elite or for a crowd of spectators, she delivered emotion through an impeccable technique and a spiritual vigilance, finding the path to the heart."
+Death

-She would die in Paris on 7 March 1990.
+She died in Paris on March 7, 1990.